sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 - Store metadata sheets and data safely.
 - Compilation and organization of CSV files using concatenated_sci_csv.py script.
 See [Camtrap DP CSV File Concatenation](#concatenate).
 ### Data Submission
-- Format CSV files to Camtrap DP standards.
+- Take concatenated scripts and camera trap images for every trip and store them on a hard drive
-- Store CSV files and images on a hard drive.
+- Take concatenated scripts and camera trap images for every trip on the hard drive and send them to the
-- Send data to the Smithsonian's Hydra computer using Globus from the hard drive.
+  Smithsonian's Hydra computer using Globus.
-- Upload metadata sheets and standardized CSV files to GitHub.
+- Upload metadata sheets and deploy media observation CSV files to GitHub.
-- Take a picture of metadata sheets and upload to GitHub or somewhere else safe.
+- Take a picture of metadata sheets and upload it to GitHub.
-- Store metadata datasheets and hard drive somewhere safe.
+- Store metadata datasheets and hard drives somewhere safe.

 # Conclusion
-The completion of these steps ensures the efficient collection, processing, and submission of data for the Island Spotted Skunk Monitoring Project.
+Completing these steps ensures the efficient collection, processing, and submission of data for the Island Spotted Skunk Monitoring Project.

 # Skunk Box and Folder Checklist <a name="checklist"></a>